Recelis/ContainerExample/README.md

 ## Plan

 1. [x] - Dockerise a React app
-2. [ ] - Dockerise the Node App
+2. [x] - Dockerise the Node App
 3. [ ] - Dockerise a Postgres db
+4. [ ] - Multistage builds for dev and prod
-4. [ ] - Setup CDK ECS and Fargate
+5. [ ] - Setup CDK ECS and Fargate
-5. [ ] - Connect to Aurora Serverless v2
+6. [ ] - Connect to Aurora Serverless v2